kylep/kyle.pericak.com/content/posts/gaming/gaming-minecraft-feedthebeast.md

 server on spare laptop so my wife and I could play together.

 **NOTE**: Ubuntu 18.04 doesn't work at all.
-It uses a newer version of Java which doesn't work with Minecfraft's launcher.
+It uses a newer version of Java which doesn't work with Minecraft's launcher.

 ---